 - 3.)
 Retrieve the tube of Reporter Cell Suspension from the water bath and sanitize the outside surface with a 70% alcohol swab. - 4.)
-Gently invert the tube of Reporter Cells several times to gain a homogenous cell suspension.
+Gently invert the tube of Reporter Cells several times to disperse cell aggregates and gain a homogenous cell suspension.
 Transfer the cell suspension into a reservoir.
 Using an 8-chanel pipette, dispense $200 \, \mu l$ / well of cell suspension into the assay plate. - NOTE 4.1: If INDIGO's Live Cell Multiplex Assay is to be incorporated, a minimum of 3 'blank' wells (meaning cell-free, but containing 'CSM') must be included in the assay plate to allow quantification of fluorescence background (refer to the LCMA Technical Manual). - NOTE 4.2: Increased well-to-well variation (= increased standard deviation!) will occur if care is not taken to prevent cells from settling in the reservoir during the dispensing period.
 Likewise, take care to ensure precision in dispensing exact volumes across the assay plate. - NOTE 4.3: Users sometimes wish to examine the reporter cells using a microscope.
 If so, the extra volume of cell suspension provided with each kit may be dispensed into a clear, collagen-coated 96-well assay plate.
 Continue to process the clear plate in identical manner to the white assay plate. - 5.)
 Pre-incubate reporter cells.
 Place the assay plate into a cell culture incubator (37°C, \geq 70% humidity, 5% CO2) for 4 6 hours.

 - 6.)
 Near the end of the pre-incubation period remove Compound Screening Medium (CSM) from freezer storage and thaw in a 37°C water bath. - 7.)
-Prepare the Test Compound and Reference Compound treatment media: Use CSM to prepare an appropriate dilution series of the reference and test compound stocks.
-In Step 9, the prepared treatment media will be dispensed at 200 \mul / well into the assay plate.
-Manage dilution volumes carefully; this assay kit provides 45 ml of CSM.
+Prepare the Test Compound and Reference Compound treatment media at the desired final assay concentrations: Use CSM to prepare an appropriate dilution series of the reference and test compound stocks.
+Prepare all treatment media at the desired final assay concentrations.
+In $Step\ 9$, the prepared treatment media will be dispensed at $200\ \mu l\ /$ well into the assay plate.
+Manage dilution volumes carefully; this assay kit provides $45\ ml$ of CSM.